Angelica Root

 History and Folklore

 Angelica root has commanded respect in traditional medicine for over a thousand years.
 Ancient Chinese herbalists prized it as a “female ginseng,” believing it could restore vitality and balance to women’s bodies.
-They called it dang gui, meaning “state of return,” symbolizing its power to bring harmony back to the body.
+They called it dang gui, meaning “state of return.”
+This name symbolized the plant’s power to bring harmony back to the body.

 European folklore painted angelica as a divine gift.
 Medieval monks cultivated it in monastery gardens, convinced an angel had revealed its healing secrets during a devastating plague outbreak.
 They named it “Holy Ghost Root” and “Archangel Root,” reflecting their belief in its sacred origins.
 Some legends claim the angel appeared on May 8th, which became the plant’s feast day in Christian calendars.